ajh123/gtmos/docs/design/kernel/platform-abstraction/index.md

 These crates / modules will allow support for multiple CPU architectures in the future.

+If you can open draw.io files then you may download [./diagram.drawio](./diagram.drawio) for more implementation details.

 ## Main "core" crate

 This will contain APIs and abstractions for everything the kernel should have, for example the